Environment

 • Coverage: Industrial waste (including specially controlled industrial waste), general waste from business activities, valuables, and free materials

-• Sites covered by this data: Fujiyama Plant, Joto Pharmaceutical Product Development Center, Yamaguchi Plant, Minase Research Institute, Fukui Research Institute, Tsukuba Research Institute and Logistics centers (added from FY2021).
+• Sites covered by this data: Fujiyama Plant, Joto Pharmaceutical Product Development Center, Yamaguchi Plant, Minase Research Institute, Fukui Research Institute*1, Tsukuba Research Institute and Logistics centers*2.

 ONO PHARMACEUTICAL CO.,LTD., ONO PHARMACEUTICAL CO.,LTD., system